Cheespeasa1234/StatsViewer/README.md

 * `pages` - The AWT component package
     * `pages.BlankPanel.java` - First page that displays the open server and previous server buttons.
+    * `pages.BottomPanelWorlds.java` - The component of the second page when in Worlds mode.
-    * `pages.BottomPanel.java` - The component of the second page that contains the actual interactive content.
+    * `pages.BottomPanelPlayers.java` - The component of the second page when in Players mode.
     * `pages.MainPanel.java` - The container component which is the second page.
 It contains the top panel and the bottom panel and manages the layout.
     * `pages.PlayerView.java` - A wrapper component that displays all the information about a user.
 It includes the inventory, advancements, and statistics tabs, and the user's name and UUID.
+    * `pages.WorldView.java` - A wrapper component that displays all the information about a world.
+It includes the world's seed, name, and version, and the gamerules.
     * `pages.TopPanel.java` - The top bar on the main page that allows you to exit, and shows the loading speed.

 * `player` - The player data package